All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Selecting the optimal GLP-1 medication for PCOS depends on your specific symptoms, goals, and circumstances.
 Women with severe insulin resistance and significant obesity (BMI >35) typically benefit most from tirzepatide's dual mechanism and superior weight loss effects.
 The enhanced metabolic impact justifies the higher cost for patients who can access it.

-For comprehensive PCOS management with established evidence, semaglutide remains the gold standard.
+For thorough PCOS management with established evidence, semaglutide remains the gold standard.
 Its extensive clinical data in PCOS populations, combined with cardiovascular benefits, makes it ideal for women with multiple metabolic risk factors.
 The availability of both injection and oral forms provides flexibility for different patient preferences.

 Women actively trying to conceive may prefer liraglutide due to its proven fertility benefits and daily dosing that allows precise control.
 The ability to quickly adjust doses makes it suitable for patients with varying symptoms or those experiencing side effects.